fullstackhero/blazor-starter-kit/README.md

 # Getting Started 🦸

 > **Important**
-If you are already using Blazor Hero v1.x, make sure that you drop your existing database and re-update your database using the CLI as there are couple of new migrations added that may clash with your existing schema.
+If you are already using Blazor Hero v1.x, make sure that you drop your existing database and re-update your database using the CLI as there are a couple of new migrations added that might clash with your existing schema.
 Also, install the latest version of BlazorHero.

 The easiest way to get started with Blazor Hero is to install the [NuGet package](https://www.nuget.org/packages/BlazorHero.CleanArchitecture/) and run `dotnet new BlazorHero.CleanArchitecture`: